The Apollo Story

 A Brief History

-[Postscript: In 1990, the Winchester Regional Jail Board leased the old Capitol lacquer plant for a temporary jail for inmates on work release!
+[Postscript: In 1990, the Winchester Regional Jail Board leased the old Capitol lacquer plant for a temporary jail for inmates to work release!
 The building was used until the new jail was completed.]

 In 1982 Capitol Records purchased four polishing machines from GC International, which had several divisions that manufactured various items.
 One division produced polished aluminum blanks for Capitol.
 This was when GC International and Capitol Records formed a business relationship.